 Leashes keep dogs on the trails and away from harmful plants and unseen hazards.
 They lessen the chance dogs will startle hikers, bikers, or horseback riders or bite other pets or people (no matter how unlikely that may seem).
 They also ensure dogs can’t disturb nesting or resting wildlife.

 Enjoy off-leash fun at our seven designated areas!
 Each off-leash area is open one hour after sunrise until one hour after sunset except as noted below.

 You need an annual (valid January – December only) or daily permit for each dog you bring but can buy one online 24/7.
 (Scroll down for options.)
 You can also get permits through Visitor Services at 630-933-7248 or at our headquarters office at 3S580 Naperville Road in Wheaton Monday – Friday 8 a.m. – 4 p.m.
 To apply by mail or fax, download our application (PDF).

-People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are entitled to one free annual permit per household per calendar year.
+People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are eligible for one free annual permit per household per calendar year.
 If this is the first time you’re requesting a free permit, you need to provide proof of your age (driver's license or birth certificate) or military-service status (active status or a DD-214 Member 4 form).

 Rules & Regulations

-- Carry your dog’s permit with you when using an off-leash area, and present it to a Forest Preserve District agent for inspection if requested.
+- Carry your dog’s permit with you when in an off-leash area, and present it to a Forest Preserve District agent for inspection if asked.

-- Keep your dog in view and under control at all times and keep a watchful eye on children.
+- Keep your dog in view and under control at all times.

 - Close the gate as you enter and exit the off-leash area, and leash your dog when you’re outside the area.